aldelaro5/Bug-Fables-Internal-Docs/docs/SetText/Individual commands/Noskip.md

 # Noskip

-Forces a stop on the text skip if one was in progress and also prevents any text skip to occur from this point until it is allowed again in [Dialogue mode](../Dialogue%20mode.md) mode.
+Forces a stop on the text skip if one was in progress and also prevents any text skip to occur from this point until it is allowed again in [Dialogue mode](../Dialogue%20mode.md).

 ## Syntax